dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist.md

 ## Feedback

-Please note: Always review AI-generated code as it may produce incorrect results.
-Users are advised not to include personal or sensitive data in the natural language prompts. [dbt Assist features and/or functionality may be added or eliminated as part of the beta trial.]
+Please note: Always review AI-generated code as it may produce incorrect results. dbt Assist features and/or functionality may be added or eliminated as part of the beta trial.

 How can users give feedback?
 WAITING FOR GREG